The testsOur aim is to get you your licence as quickly, cheaply and easily as possible. The tests available to you.

 rules, for some reason we test in kilometers per hour!
 The bike tests which are

-not fully available across all the UK has changed to a 2 part test.
+sparsly available across some areas of the UK have changed to a 2 part test.
 (2DLD rules)

 The 3rd European Directive (3DLD) has raised the